EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

-                            BLAST hit (but not both). - permissive: like lenient, but also split when both ORFs lack BLAST hits - split: split multi-orf transcripts regardless of what BLAST data is available. (default: None)
+                            BLAST hit (but not both). - permissive: like lenient, but also split when both ORFs lack BLAST hits - split: split multi-orf transcripts regardless of what BLAST data is available.
+      --seed SEED           Random seed number.
+Default: 0.
+      --random-seed         Generate a new random seed number (instead of the default of 0)

     Options related to the output files.:
+      -od OUTPUT_DIR, --output-dir OUTPUT_DIR
+                            Output directory.
+Default: current working directory
-      --subloci_out SUBLOCI_OUT
+      --subloci-out SUBLOCI_OUT
-      --monoloci_out MONOLOCI_OUT
+      --monoloci-out MONOLOCI_OUT
-      --loci_out LOCI_OUT   This output file is mandatory.
+      --loci-out LOCI_OUT   This output file is mandatory.
 If it is not specified in the configuration file, it must be provided here.
-                            (default: None)
       --prefix PREFIX       Prefix for the genes.
-Default: Mikado (default: None) --source SOURCE       Source field to use for the output files. (default:
+Default: Mikado --source SOURCE       Source field to use for the output files.
-                            None)
+      --report-all-external-metrics
+                            Boolean switch.
+If activated, Mikado will report all available external metrics, not just those requested for in the scoring configuration.
+This might affect speed in Minos analyses.

     Log options:
       -l LOG, --log LOG     File to write the log to.
-Default: decided by the configuration file. (default: None)
+Default: decided by the configuration file.
-      -v, --verbose         Flag.
-If set, the debug mode will be activated.
-                            (default: False)
-      -nv, --noverbose      Flag.
-If set, the log will report only errors and critical events. (default: False)
+      --verbose
+      --quiet
       -lv {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Logging level.
-Default: retrieved by the configuration file. (default: None)
+Default: retrieved by the configuration file.